ChrisPritchard/ctf-writeups/tryhackme-rooms/injectics.md

 2. There are two login pages, normal and admin.
 The normal page has javascript to remove SQLi terms, which indicates it is vulnerable to SQLi.
 A bit of experimentation will show that to bypass it the backing query needs to return at least one row - therefore sending a payload like `username=test&password='||(select 1)||'` will work, and log in to the dashboard as the `dev` user, but not as admin.

-> while this injection will get you through, there are filters in place that prevent you reading the value of the password field for users directly, so you are limited to an auth bypass - specifically the filter removes OR (case insensitive), which means you can't specify the passw**OR**d column name. this also prevents use of inf**OR**mation_schema. one way to get around this would be to do something like `select '4' from (select 1,2,3,4,5,6 union select * from users) limit 1 offset 1`, however `UNION` is also blocked 🤪
+> while this injection will get you through, there are filters in place that prevent you reading the value of the password field for users directly, so you are limited to an auth bypass - specifically the filter removes OR (case insensitive), which means you can't specify the passw**OR**d column name. this also prevents use of inf**OR**mation_schema. however, there is a way to bypass this, see below.

 3. The dashboard allows you to update the medal count for a given country.
 The request for this is something like `rank=1&country=USA&gold=10&silver=10&bronze=10` - this is also vulnerable to SQLi, allowing you to affect the update call.
 However, the goal is to corrupt the users table, so we need to use a stacked query.
 Sending a payload like `...bronze=10;drop table users -- ` works, showing this update supports multiple (stacked) queries, and the user table is dropped.
 The site will helpfully then show a status message indicating the service mentioned in mail.log is fixing the site.